Trust Accounting

 Vacation rental property managers occupy a legally defined position: you hold other people's money.
 Rental income collected on behalf of property owners, security deposits, advance payments for future stays — none of that money is yours until it's been properly earned and disbursed according to the terms of your management agreement.

+Most states have codified exactly how that money must be handled.
 Failure to comply isn't just a financial risk.
 In many states, trust accounting violations are grounds for license revocation.
 They can trigger civil claims from property owners.
-They can expose you to fraud allegations even when the mistake was unintentional.

 This guide covers what compliance actually requires — not as legal advice, but as a practical framework for running a vacation rental management operation that can withstand scrutiny.
 For the complete foundation, read our complete guide to vacation rental trust accounting.